Seasonal Planning for Spain Travel

 La Tomatina (August): In the small town of Buñol, near Valencia, festival participants pelt each other with tomatoes during this summer celebration.
 Tickets must be purchased in advance.

-Fall (September through November)
+Fall in Spain (September to November)

 If you don’t care for crowds, fall can be a good time to visit Spain.
 At this point, the weather is still fairly hot, although it’s a few degrees cooler than in summer.
 This is shoulder season, and prices will be lower than in the preceding few months.
 In southern Spain, the weather is still warm enough for the beach, and you’ll have an easier time finding a spot.